joalelg/churn_model/README.md

 ![DVC display no changes](images/dvc02.png)

 ## Experiment cicle with MLFlow
 Store and manage experiments, i.e. model paramenter and hyper parameter variations, using  [MlFlow](https://mlflow.org/).
-This tool allows to store and compare all experiment settings in order to compare them and promote the  best performing model to proction.
+This tool allows to store and compare all experiment settings in order to compare them and promote the  best performing model to production.
 ![MlFlow Display](images/mlflow.png)

 ## Unit Tests